 Homemade Vegan Whipped Cream Recipes

 Keep in mind that these are not Cool Whip copycats, but they are delicious, rich, creamy, healthier, and perfect for topping those dairy-free pies and other desserts.

 Whipped Coconut Cream

-I love whipped coconut cream so much that I have two variations of whipped coconut cream in Go Dairy Free: The Guide and Cookbook (on page 253).
-It’s impossibly rich, creamy, and simple.
+I love whipped coconut cream so much that I even have flavored whip recipes in Go Dairy Free: The Guide and Cookbook.
+The recipes are impossibly rich, creamy, and simple.
 Like dairy cream, coconut cream is high in saturated fat.
 Saturated fat, unlike the unsaturated fats in most oils, solidifies as it cools to help create a thick cream.
 In other words, coconut cream acts very much like dairy cream, but it has a coconut vibe.
 Most people either don’t mind or love the coconut flavor, which can be mellowed with vanilla extract or even chocolate!
 But the completely coconut averse may want to consider some of the other vegan whipped cream recipes that I will discuss.

 - Creamy Berry Whipped Topping – This is a variation on one of the Whipped Coconut Cream recipes in Go Dairy Free.

 Whipped Nut Crème

 Nut creams or crèmes don’t typically have that light and fluffy texture, but they can be very rich and delicious.
 Here are some vegan whipped cream recipes using nuts:

 - Cashew Whipped Cream – This amazing-looking cream is from Chef Tal Ronnen.
 Yes, the vegan chef that Oprah made famous!

 - Almond Cream – A Go Dairy Free reader took ordinary nut cream a step further by adding a thickener and stabilizer.
 He uses almonds rather than cashews.
 Almonds are a firmer nut, so this recipe may benefit from soaking the nuts overnight first.